mysticdyingwhale/UniversityVault/University/CS/Computer Graphics/Images.md

 - Eye cannot separate subpixels
 	- Perceives a mix of RGB

+### Demosaicing

+- Color-filter array / mosaic
+- Allow each pixel to see only red, green, or blue
+- Demosaicing: Process of reconstructing a full color image from the incomplete color samples output from an image sensor
 #### Raster Displays (Bitmap, Pixmap)
 - Bitmap:
 	- Intensity for each pixel depends on the size of frame buffer